Robcib-GIT/EXTRA-BRAIN/neural-network-training/README.md

 - Victims in confined spaces |

 ### 🧍 VICTIM DETECTION
--Victims in open and urban settings
+- Victims in open and urban settings
--Victims and obstacles in controlled environments
+- Victims and obstacles in controlled environments

 ---